bboonstra/idlegame/README.md

 `man` will tell you anything you need to know!
 It will list all the commands available to you, or use `man [command name]` to get specifics.

-## Player's Guide
--- **Experiment with Commands**: Don’t hesitate to try out different zsh commands to see how they interact with your nanobots.
-The more you explore, the more effective your bots will become!

--- **Strategize Your Nanobots**: Think carefully about how you want your nanobots to behave.
-Create specialized bots for different tasks, such as mining, defending, or resource gathering.
-A balanced team will yield better results.

--- **Stay Updated**: Keep an eye on the commands and features available.
-New updates may introduce new commands or improve existing ones, enhancing your gameplay experience.

--- **Utilize man Wisely**: The man command is your best friend!
-Use it to familiarize yourself with available commands and their functionalities.

--- **Join the Community**: Engage with other players or contribute to the development of idlegame.
-Sharing tips, tricks, and feedback can lead to a more enjoyable experience for everyone.

 ## Contributing

 Got ideas or feedback?
 We’d love to hear from you!
 Feel free to submit a pull request or open an issue on the GitHub repo.
 Your thoughts can make **idlegame** even better :>
-### Check out [CONTRIBUTING](CONTRIBUTING.md) to get started!

-Enjoying idlegame?
-Give us a star on GitHub!

 ## License